pierceTee/MinUIPlus/development_guide.md

 # MinUI CodeBase Analysis

 ## General
-At the highest level, MinUI (much like OnionOS) is not an OS, but rather a UI/configuration platform laid on top of the device’s stock OS.
+At the highest level, MinUI (much like OnionOS) is not an OS, but rather a UI/configuration platform laid on top of the device's stock OS.
 This comes with some interesting limitations and benefits.

-- The cool part is that boring things like input, bluetooth/wifi, display drivers come free, we don’t have to implement any of those.
+- The cool part is that boring things like input, bluetooth/wifi, display drivers come free, we don't have to implement any of those.
-- The annoying part is that we’re locked into existing architecture/drivers.
-In the event of something like the RGXX where the manufacturer hasn’t extracted all the device's power out of it at launch, we can’t throw our own drivers at it.
+- The annoying part is that we're locked into existing architecture/drivers.
+In the event of something like the RGXX where the manufacturer hasn't extracted all the device's power out of it at launch, we can't throw our own drivers at it.

-## Code pre-requisites
+## Code Prerequisites
 It is recommended (but not entirely necessary) to do all development in an x86_64 environment such as common AMD/Intel CPUs as this project relies on some bespoke Docker containers that are only built for one platform.
 This can be overcome on an M1 Mac by changing some of the Docker run calls to explicitly use the `--platform linux/arm64/v8` Docker flag.
 But there will be other minor build issues that need to be addressed.
 For the easiest experience, avoid working on Apple Silicon.

-Some CMake library along with zip are required to build/package the project.
+Some CMake library along with zip are required to build/package the project:

 ```sh
 sudo apt update
 sudo apt install cmake gcc zip
 ```

-There are some hiccups with the makefile that make it difficult to build without modification.
-For starters, the tidy command ignores your PLATFORM flag and assumes you’ve built for the rg35xxplus and rg40xxcube.
+There are some hiccups with the Makefile that make it difficult to build without modification.
+For starters, the tidy command ignores your PLATFORM flag and assumes you've built for the rg35xxplus and rg40xxcube.

+## Build guide
+Ideally things could be built with a simple 'make' command from the root directory.
+However, there is a bit of weirdness going on with the build pipelines.

+### cmake targets

+### name
+- Ouputs the build target to the command line.

+#### setup
+- Removed `build` directory.
+- Prepares `releases` and `build` directory.
+- Creates txt files containing build/readme information that are required for packaging later on.

+### build
+- Builds the toolchain for the specified `$PLATFORM`

+### system
+- Makes the specified `$PLATFORM` workspace makefile.
+- Populates the associated `.build/SYSTEM` directory with those build files.

+### cores
+- Copies libretro (retroarch) cores from the specified `$PLATFORM` workspace into the associated `.build/SYSTEM` directory.

+##### *note: The `trimuismart` and `m17` `$PLATFORM`'s looks to have a dependency on `miyoomini` (pico8 core).
+This means we  will fail at building if both platforms if `miyoomini` isn't already built.
+I wounder why not just add that core to the m17 and trimuismart builds?*

+### common
+- Calls *build* *system* and *cores* targets to make files common for all installations.

-## Code overview
+## Code Overview
-As mentioned above, we’re dealing with a UI layer on top of stock OS here.
+As mentioned above, we're dealing with a UI layer on top of stock OS here.
 The code structure is as follows:

 ```
 MinUI/